Bob Hollis, MD, MSPH

 Biography

 Dr. Hollis is a colorectal surgeon within the Division of Gastrointestinal Surgery.
 A native of Dothan, AL, Dr. Hollis completed his undergraduate studies at Washington and Lee University before returning to Alabama for medical school at UAB.
-Dr. Hollis stayed at UAB for general surgery residency.
-During residency, he dedicated two additional years to training in outcomes research and obtained a Masters of Science in Public Health at the UAB School of Public Health.
+Dr. Hollis remained at UAB for general surgery residency.
+During residency, he dedicated two additional years to training in outcomes research and obtained a Master of Science in Public Health at the UAB School of Public Health.
 Following residency, Dr. Hollis completed a colorectal surgery fellowship at the Cleveland Clinic.

 Certification